 Next to the Parthenon, is the Erechtheion.
 What I liked about this building is the fact that it is different.
-Typical ruins are supersize buildings with imposing columns with frieze.
+Typical ruins are supersized buildings with imposing columns with friezes.
 This one has a unique feature.
-On one side, as you are coming in the Propylaea and see the Acropolis, you also see a porch with larger-than-life draped ladies columns.
+On one side, as you are coming in to the Propylaea and see the Acropolis, you also see a porch with larger-than-life draped ladies columns.
+This is the Erechtheion.

 While we saw the original version of the ladies in the Acropolis Museum, seeing the actual location and the surrounding is something even better.
-It is a great idea to have created replicas since it give the perceptive and stature when sitting right next to the Pantheon.
+It is a great idea to have created replicas since it gives perspective and stature when sitting right next to the Parthenon.

 Temple of Athena Nike

-There are a few buildings/structures while atop of the Acropolis and this one is a little shy.
+There are a few buildings/structures atop the Acropolis and this one is a little hidden.
 Yes, because of its size and its location.
 Situated on the edge of the hill you are likely to be looking at your steps on your way up or down to access the gate and you may easily miss it.

 Acropolis – Suggestions

 - Don’t postpone

 During the summer, it can get very hot.
 To the point that they may close the site due to heat.
 So, go when you can go.

 The path is not always level and you will be in full sun.
 Good shoes, no heels is better.